singhsukhbir1/Housing_Price_Predictions/README.md

 ---
 ---

-# Circle: Jagbir Singh (incharge of the mockup database)
+# Circle: Jagbir Singh (Incharge of the mockup database)
 - I have downloaded the dataset from kaggle and created the dataframe using pandas library in jupyter notebook.
 In addition to this I have created a data pipeline to connect to the database sever using SQL.The dataset includes 78 columns.

----
----
-# X: Chenglu Yang(Deciding the technologies)
----
----
 ## Technologies Used
 What will be used for each section?
 -  Data cleaning